How to Choose the Best Font for Your Email [Includes 4 Best Picks]

 Before we start I want to clarify that I know that the right name is Typeface and that Font is used when we give certain Typeface characteristics as size, weight, kerning, and so on.

 But this is not a graphic design article, so I will call it as everyone else calls it, a font.
-And when I am talking about choosing the best font for email marketing, it is the Typeface and not the Font.
+And when I am talking about selecting the best font for email marketing, it is the Typeface and not the Font.
 With that out of the way, let's get this thing going, shall we?

 What is the right font for your email marketing campaigns?